-The effective tax rate for the three months ended April 1, 2006 reflects the non-renewal of the federal research and development credit.
-If the federal research and development credit is extended at a later date, the future effective tax rate may be reduced.
+The effective tax rate for the three and six months ended July 1, 2006 reflects the non-renewal of the federal research and development credit.
+If the federal research and development credit is renewed, the effective tax rate may be substantially reduced.